smart-data-models/incubated/SMARTHEALTH/HL7/README.md

 we need to create an entity type for Extension, to be able to use it in NGSI-LD

 ### Consequences for usage
-if there will be almost exact correspondance between FHIR and matching NGSI-LD SMD schema, to ingest directly json FHIR object, will need an adapter, but only for the porperties of type 'Extension'
+if there will be almost exact correspondance between FHIR and matching NGSI-LD SDM schema, to ingest directly json FHIR object, will need an adapter, but only for the porperties of type 'Extension'

 #### convert from json HL7/FHIR to NGSI-LD, to inject in CB
 This means that: in case you want to convert an HL7/FHIR json object to NGSI-LD,